Weaver Network: Depots and bus stations

+The ownership of bus depots within West Yorkshire is planned to be handed over by commercial operators to the Combined Authority, with options for compulsory purchase orders available if negotiations between an operator and the Combined Authority do not result in ownership being transferred.

+Approval was granted by the Combined Authority to acquire Heckmondwike bus station on a long-term lease from Kirklees Council in March 2026.
+Investments funded by the Combined Authority will include additional bus stops, indoor seating, solar panels and accessible facilities.

 Vehicles

 Weaver Network buses are to be painted in a green livery with prominent fleetnames and graphics.
-The Weaver Network name and branding, announced by Tracey Brabin on 12 May 2025, was chosen as a reference to West Yorkshire's cultural and textile industry heritage with input from local Poet Laureate Simon Armitage, and is set to be gradually rolled out to replace the West Yorkshire Metro brand on buses, bus stops and stations.
+The Weaver Network name and branding, announced by Tracy Brabin on 12 May 2025, was chosen as a reference to West Yorkshire's cultural and textile industry heritage with input from local Poet Laureate Simon Armitage, and is set to be gradually rolled out to replace the West Yorkshire Metro brand on buses, bus stops and stations.
 As of July 2025, the Combined Authority has declined to declare how much money is to be allocated to the Weaver Network rollout.

 £39 million of funding for an investment into zero-emissions buses was approved by the Combined Authority in October 2025.
 It is estimated that the total cost of investing in new fleet vehicles for the first round of Weaver Network franchising will be £100 million.